Article:

 The approach to evaluating hematuria and other signs or symptoms of potential bladder cancer should be guided by a careful assessment of risk factors for malignancy, with more aggressive diagnostic testing reserved for those at higher risk.
 Early and accurate detection is crucial, as it can significantly impact treatment outcomes and overall prognosis for patients with urological malignancies.

-If you or a loved one face a diagnosis of bladder cancer, and you feel your physician did not do a full work-up which considers your risk for cancer and concerning symptoms, we encourage you to contact Lupetin & Unatin and speak with one of our lawyers.
+If you or a loved one face a diagnosis of bladder cancer, and you feel your physician did not do a full work-up which considers your risk for cancer and concerning symptoms, we encourage you to contact Lupetin & Unatin and speak with one of our Pittsburgh medical malpractice lawyers.
 Or if you feel signs of cancer had to be missed on an earlier radiology study or other diagnostic test like a cystoscopy, please reach out with your questions.
 We will evaluate your potential case from every angle, and determine whether a lawsuit to recover compensation for you or your loved ones is warranted.

 [i] Zhang, et al., The global landscape of bladder cancer incidence and mortality in 2020 and projections to 2040, J Glob Health.
 2023; 13:04109; PMID: 37712386